Steve Reicher

 His research is in the area of social psychology, focusing on social identity, collective behaviour, intergroup conflict, leadership and mobilisation.
 He is broadly interested in the issues of group behaviour and the individual-social relationship.

 Education

-After attending the Perse School, Cambridge, Reicher completed his undergraduate degree at the University of Bristol and his PhD at the University of Aberdeen in 1984 with a thesis on collective behaviour.
+After attending the Perse School, Cambridge, Reicher completed his undergraduate degree at the University of Bristol, and his PhD also at the University of Bristol in 1984 with a thesis on collective behaviour.
 At Bristol, Reicher worked closely with Henri Tajfel and John Turner on social identity theory and social identity model of deindividuation effects (SIDE).

 Career and research

-Reicher held positions at the University of Dundee and University of Exeter before moving to St Andrews in 1998.
+Reicher held positions at the University of Dundee and University of Exeter before moving to St Andrews in 1997.
 He was formerly head of the School of Psychology at St Andrews.